xtuzil/CacheMockingFW-DemonstrationProject/Demonstration/Server-sideMocking/ReadMe.md

 ```
 Transformed DocBook documentation by XMLmind from generated XML file is in this folder for showcase (both PDF version and also Web Help)

-3) Done!
+1) Done!
 The mock is available on your application port.
 In container is default port 9092.
-To send request, try this this URL in web browser (better in Postman app) :
+To send request, try this URL in web browser (better in Postman app):
 login: mockuser
 password: 12345
 ```
 http://localhost:9092/api/mocks/Restaurant/orders
 ```